 (b) Applications for interlocutory appeal shall contain a jurisdictional statement and have attached a stamped "filed" copy of the trial court's order to be appealed and a stamped "filed" copy of the certificate of immediate review.
 The trial court's order and certificate of immediate review must contain the signature of the trial court judge.
 Neither conformed signatures nor stamped signatures shall be permitted.

-(c) The Clerk is prohibited from receiving the application without the filing fee, a sufficient pauperís affidavit, or a public defenderís appointment to represent the party on appeal.
-See OCGA ß 5-6-4.
+(c) The Clerk is prohibited from receiving the application without the filing fee or evidence that one or more of the fee waiver provisions of Rule 5 apply.
+See OCGA § 5-6-4.
 The filing fee shall be in the amount set out in Rule 5.

 (d) The applicant shall include a copy of any petition or motion which led directly to the order or judgment being appealed and a copy of any responses to the petition or motion with the application.